Film watched: Fire Maidens from Outer Space

 - The inner mouth coming out of Timmy's beak at the end when he bites Frank is also a reference to Aliens.

-- Joel quotes "Step Right Up", by Tom Waits, in a sketch.
+- Joel quotes "Step Right Up" from Small Change, by Tom Waits, in a sketch.

 - During the Do Anything Lever sketch, listen closely to Joel, and you'll realize he says "It controls the tenpreture", a call back to the Engrish control panel labels in the Fugitive Alien movies from the previous season.